Flux can split large XML files - called “aggregate XML files” - in the same fashion as MarkLogic Content Pump.

 Compressed XML files

-Flux supports Gzip and ZIP aggregate XML files.
+Flux supports gzip and ZIP aggregate XML files.
 Simply include the --compression option with a value of GZIP or ZIP.

 Specifying an encoding